microsoft/BioModelAnalyzer/README.md

 ### 3. Publish **ApiServer** and **bma.client** in Azure App Service.

 ## Choosing the platform acrhitecture (32-bit or 64-bit)
-In Visual Studio, change current platform for the solution to either `Any CPU` or `x64`.
+In Visual Studio, change current platform for the solution to either `x86` or `x64`.
+Note that applications built for x86 work on x64 platform, but not vice versa.
 If you deploy it then, this selection must correspond to settings of web hosting or Azure application settings, otherwise you will get `Internal Server Error` when trying to access the services.
 This error is caused by `BadImageFormatException` thrown by the web application.